chen-bioinfo/DualMPNN/template/TM_Align/README.md

-This is TM-align executable script which is compiled from TMalign.cpp file on Linux.
+This is TM-align executable script which is compiled from TMalign.cpp file.
 If it's not working, just download the TMalign.cpp file from https://zhanggroup.org/TM-align/TMalign.cpp and compile it yourself.